KARCHER MALL

 Nampa, Idaho

-The original shopping hub was a single-level, fully-enclosed structure, which encompassed approximately 103,000 leasable square feet.
-Its first tenants, Kinney Shoes, the Karcher Mall Barber Shop and a (34,000 square foot) Buttrey Foods grocery, opened for business on August 26, 1965.
-Four additional stores and services were dedicated on September 15; Andre's Beauty Salon & Sauna, Anne's Flowers, a Sprouse-Reitz 5 & 10 and (30,000 square foot) Tempo Discount Center.
+The first tenants, Kinney Shoes, the Karcher Mall Barber Shop and a (34,000 square foot) Buttrey Foods grocery, opened for business on August 26, 1965.
+Four additional stores and services were dedicated on September 15th; Andre's Beauty Salon & Sauna, Anne's Flowers, a (9,000 square foot) Sprouse-Reitz 5 & 10 and (30,000 square foot) Tempo Discount Center.

 The expanded South Wing opened for business on August 3, 1973.
 KARCHER MALL now encompassed approximately 600,000 leasable square feet and housed fifty stores and services.
-One of these went dark in March 1976.
-A vacant Rasco Tempo was replaced by an F.W.
-Woolworth 5 & 10.
+One of these -Rasco Tempo- went dark in the fall of 1981.
+The vacant store was renovated, with F.W.
+Woolworth opening its doors on March 31, 1982.

-KARCHER MALL encountered its first bona fide competitor in October 1988.
-BOISE TOWN SQUARE {15.8 miles east, in Boise} snatched J.C.
-Penney, the primary anchor of KARCHER, along with several inline stores.
-To add insult to injury, BOISE TOWN SQUARE was expanded, to 1,170,000 square feet, with additions in 1998 and 2000.
+BOISE TOWN SQUARE {15.8 miles east, in Boise} was dedicated in October 1988.
+This new super mall snatched J.C.
+Penney, the primary KARCHER anchor.
+To add insult to injury, the TOWN SQUARE would be expanded -to 1,170,000 square feet- with additions in 1998 and 2000.

 KARCHER MALL lost Troutman's Emporium in February 2003.
 Pleasanton, California-based Ross Dress For Less leased the old Buttrey Foods location in 2004 .
 The mall's west anchor was rebannered as a Bon-Macy's on August 1, 2003, and was fully "Macy-ated" on March 6, 2005.